dannywade/dnac-sidekick/README.md

 - Run *valid* `show` commands on any device in DNAC inventory
   - Valid `show` commands are dictated by DNAC

+**Generate**
+- Ability to generate a pyATS testbed file from DNAC inventory
+- Ability to generate an Ansible inventory file from DNAC inventory

 ## Examples:
 **Inventory**
 ```